-No student is permitted a "third" examination without a recommendation to that effect from the degree program's sponsoring department per their adopted written procedures and the approval of the School of Graduate Studies and Research dean (or designee).
-Exceptions to this policy for programs can be made only with the approval of the School of Graduate Studies and Research.
-In the event a student does not successfully complete the comprehensive re-examination according to program requirements and the failure results in program dismissal, the program must notify the School of Graduate Studies and Research (SGSR) of the dismissal in writing.
-The SGSR will send an official notification of the dismissal to the student.
+No student is permitted a "third" examination without a recommendation to that effect from the degree program's sponsoring department per their adopted written procedures and the approval of the Associate Provost of the Office of Graduate Education and Academic Planning.
+Exceptions to this policy for programs can be made only with the approval of the Office of Graduate Education and Academic Planning.
+In the event a student does not successfully complete the comprehensive re-examination according to program requirements and the failure results in program dismissal, the program must notify the Office of Graduate Education and Academic Planning of the dismissal in writing.
+The Associate Provost of the Office of Graduate Education and Academic Planning will send an official notification of the dismissal to the student.